SmartBear/react-gherkin-editor/CONTRIBUTE.md

 To release a new version, you need to:
 - Create it in package.json
 - Build the release files (currently a `lib` folder that is generated)
-- Release the new version on NPM and/or on GitHub.
+- Release the new version on NPM and/or on GitHub

 **This section assumes, for the given commands, that you wish to create a version named 1.0.1**